becklaire/becklaire/README.md

 Hi there 👋 <br>
 I'm a junior Supply Chain Engineer who likes continuous improvement and coding on the side.
-I started my #100DaysOfCode journey to learn more about HTML and CSS, but I'm hoping to learn more about other languages...
+I started my <a href="https://www.100daysofcode.com/">#100DaysOfCode</a> journey to learn more about HTML and CSS, but I'm hoping to learn more about other languages...
 I have many projects to work on!
 <br><br>
 ### 📈 GitHub Stats
 <a href="https://github.com/lekurozifuru">